 Hiking up Mill Bluff is a lot of stairs:

 Saturday was overcast and sprinkling on and off all day.
 What better time to go for a hike?
-As long as I am prepared for inclement weather, I really enjoy it.
+As long as I prepare for inclement weather, I enjoy it.
 On a rainy day, there are fewer people on the trails and the hikers that we do pass feel like kindred spirits.

 This Saturday I arrived at Mill Bluff ready to appreciate it for something more than the park that I spent many of my childhood summers.